espressif/vscode-esp-idf-extension/README.md

         <tr>
             <td rowspan=11 align="center">Basic</td>
             <td>Show Examples Projects</td>
-            <td>Launch UI to show examples from selected framework and allow the user to create a project from them.
+            <td>Launch UI to show examples from selected framework and allow you to create a project from them.
 This command will show frameworks already configured in the extension so if
             you want to see ESP-Rainmaker examples you need to run the <strong>Install ESP-Rainmaker</strong> first (or set the equivalent setting idf.espRainmakerPath) and then execute this command to see the examples.</td>
             <td></td>
             <td></td>